Unregulated savings schemes

 What are unregulated savings schemes

-Unregulated saving scheme is a broad term used to describe a range of savings products which are not covered by Financial Services Compensation Scheme (FSCS).
+Unregulated saving scheme is a broad term used to describe a range of savings products which are not regulated by the Financial Conduct Authority (FCA) and aren’t covered by the Financial Services Compensation Scheme (FSCS).

-This means, if the scheme you’re with goes out of business, or your money is lost, you will not get any of your savings back.
+This means, if the scheme you’re with goes out of business, or your money is lost, you may not get any of your savings back.

 Unregulated savings schemes are available informally and commercially.